 12. The League of Moveable Type

-Visit The League of Moveable Type for free fonts like this:
+Visit The League of Moveable Type to find fonts like these for free:

-Based on these few samples, you can see that their website has great fonts for your company’s website banner.
+Based on these few samples, you can see that their website has great fonts for your company’s website or logo.

 Their fonts range from bold and black to bright and colorful.